Watchdogs (Marvel Comics): Fictional team biography

 The Watchdogs were introduced as the first group fought by John Walker and Lemar Hoskins after officially becoming the new Captain America and Bucky, respectively.
 A major Watchdog pack torches an adult bookstore and women's health clinic, and attempts to lynch an alleged pornographer.
 This pack is busted by John Walker, as the interim Captain America, who was initially conflicted in his opposition to the Watchdogs because he shared their political views.
 The Watchdogs later hold Walker's parents captive in an effort to get revenge upon him; during the ensuing melee, the Watchdogs murdered his parents, and Walker became a bitter enemy of the organization.
 The Red Skull was seen to have employed a single Watchdog in his elite cadre of bodyguards.

 At the public ceremony where Walker relinquished his title of Captain America to Rogers, a lone Watchdog shot and apparently killed Walker.
-In the same issue, an unnamed member of the Watchdogs was killed by Scourge of the Underworld disguised as a government agent.
-The "Watchdog" was actually a government agent who staged the ruse on John Walker's behalf so that he can re-emerge as the U.S. Agent.
+In the same issue, an unnamed member of the Watchdogs was killed by the Scourge of the Underworld disguised as a government agent.
+The "Watchdog" was actually a government agent who staged the ruse on Walker's behalf so that he can re-emerge as the U.S. Agent.
 As Captain America, Rogers continued to oppose the Watchdogs, especially once they kidnapped his then-girlfriend Bernie Rosenthal.

-Although he and U.S. Agent arrested all the Watchdogs at the Vermont compound, the organization was apparently still active by Captain America #394, when Watchdog Prime joined his fellow division chiefs in a meeting with the Red Skull.
-At the time, they were expanding their operations and membership westward across the United States.
+Although he and U.S. Agent arrested all the Watchdogs at the Vermont compound, the organization remains active.
+Watchdog Prime joins his fellow division chiefs in a meeting with the Red Skull, intending to expand their operations and membership westward across the United States.

 Other versions

-In the Ultimate Marvel universe, the Watchdogs are a terrorist hate group that were killed by Scourge.
+In the Ultimate Marvel universe, the Watchdogs are a terrorist hate group whose members were killed by Scourge.